JKopal101/Jkopal101/README.md

-# Hi, I’m James! 👋 Welcome to my GitHub Page
+# Hi, I’m James! 👋 Welcome to my GitHub

 ### Thanks for stopping by!